gianpaj/cartrawler.github.io/_section_android/introduction.md

 right_code: |
 ---

+Our engine supports all Android versions starting from **4.4 KitKat** (sdk version **19**).
-In general we are producing following libraries:
+For the partners we are providing following libraries:

-**cartrawler-api.jar** – pure Java library, which contains models and business logic.
-It talks to the CarTrawler API and provides data through high level classes.
+**car-rental** – Android library containing our engine

-**cartrawler-pay.aar** - separate Android library, which provides logic and interface for native card payments to CarTrawler API.
+**payment-card** - separate Android library, which provides logic and interface for native card payments to CarTrawler API.
 It’s hosted and included separately for PCI compliance reasons.

-**cartrawler-app.aar** – Android library, which contains all presentation and resources (configs, strings, theme, drawables, layout files, etc).
-It also contains cartrawler-api.jar and cartrawler-pay.aar and uses them.